-Few countries in Africa can provide such a variety of attractions and diverse range of experience, with such high standards of hospitality.
-South Africa is best savoured over more than one trip, with the favourite first holiday often a visit to Cape Town and along the Garden Route, with a safari at the end.
-This is an exciting mix of vibrant city life, winelands, beaches, forests and wildlife, with great food and stylish hospitality throughout.
+Few countries in Africa can provide such a variety of attractions and diverse range of experiences, with such high standards of hospitality.
+South Africa is best savoured over more than one trip, with the favourite first holiday often a visit to Cape Town and the Garden Route, with perhaps a safari at the end.
+This is an exciting mix of vibrant city life, winelands, beaches and wildlife, with great food and stylish hospitality throughout.
+The south of the country has a Mediterranean-type climate with a mild winter, which means that South Africa holidays that focus on the Western Cape, are best between October to April when the weather is reliably hot and sunny.

 Malaria-free areas - Eastern Cape and Madikwe

-South Africa is the only safari country in the world where you can view the Big-Five in malaria-free areas ( the Eastern Cape and Madikwe) making it ideal for families.
-An Eastern Cape safari is an easy add-on to a Garden Route tour, and Madikwe is only a short hop from Johannesburg.
+South Africa is the only safari country in the world where you can view the Big-Five in malaria-free areas - the Eastern Cape and Madikwe Game Reserve - making both ideal for family safaris and those not wanting to take anti-malaria tablets.
+An Eastern Cape safari is an easy add-on to a Garden Route tour, and the Madikwe Game Reserve is only a short hop from Johannesburg.

-Vibrant Johannesburg is a 'must do' for those interested in history and culture: there is the apartheid museum, Lilieslief Farm and the Hector Pieterson Museum.
+Vibrant Johannesburg is a must visit for those interested in history and culture.
+Top places to see are the Apartheid Museum, Lilieslief Farm (Mandela’s hideout) and the Hector Pieterson Museum.
 We can also arrange overnight stays in the fascinating Soweto Township.
+There are a number of very comfortable and pleasant places to stay such as the D'Oreale Grande or Crown Plazza if you have an early onward flight from Johannesburg airport.

 Self-drive South Africa holidays

 To truly enjoy this extraordinary country we encourage independent travel.
 Many of our clients drive themselves, aided by our maps and comprehensive driving directions.
 You drive on the left hand side in South Africa as you do in the UK, and the roads are generally much less busy in comparison with Europe.
-As well as the Winelands and Garden Route, KwaZulu Natal is an ideal area for a self-drive tour of South Africa.
+A self-drive South Africa holiday through the Winelands and the Garden Route is one of the world’s most iconic journeys, and the province of KwaZulu Natal is both ideal for second timers and a great area for a self-drive tour of South Africa.

 Escorted small group South Africa tours